Istio Ambient Service Mesh Merged to Istio’s Main Branch

 - The ztunnel component has been rewritten from the ground up to be fast, secure, and lightweight.
 Refer to Introducing Rust-Based Ztunnel for Istio Ambient Service Mesh for more information.

 - We made significant changes to simplify waypoint proxy’s configuration to improve its debuggability and performance.
-We’ll cover this in a future blog soon.
+Refer to Istio Ambient Waypoint Proxy Made Simple for more information.

 - Added the

 istioctl x waypointcommand to help you conveniently deploy waypoint proxies, along with

 istioctl pc workloadto help you view workload information.